 The project aligns with several goals and objectives of the Heritage Area’s Strategic Plan by encouraging tourists to explore and hopefully return to Vienna for other activities and events and helping residents of the town and county to realize the important contribution that living history events and programs can make to economic advancement.
 The project also promotes stewardship by “elevating the preservation, development and promotion of Dorchester’s maritime, marine and water assets for the enjoyment by residents and visitors.”

-outside the Nanticoke Discovery Center
+Nanticoke Discovery Center

 113 Ocean Gateway